 If you are ever driving down Route US 25 E, think of General Isaac Shelby.
 Though born in Maryland, he spent much of his life in Kentucky.

-At McKay Lodge Conservation we also perform conservation treatment of small artifacts and works of art, and one such object was the restoration of a plaster bust of Isaac Shelby (1750-1826) completed by Objects Conservator, Christina L. Simms.
+At McKay Lodge Conservation we also perform fine arts conservation treatment of small artifacts and dimensional works of art, and one such object was the restoration of a plaster bust of Isaac Shelby (1750-1826) completed by Objects Conservator, Christina L. Simms.

 Shelby was the hero of the Battle of King’s Mountain during the Revolutionary War, served in the Maryland and North Carolina state legislatures, and was the first and fifth governor of Kentucky.
 During his time as governor, Shelby authorized the widening of the Wilderness Road from Cumberland Gap to Crab Orchard (much of which is Route US 25E) for better wagon travel.
 In 1780, he was granted 1,400 acres for a family homestead, some of which is now the Isaac Shelby Cemetery State Historic Site.